ganeriwalg/ai-assignment-1/README.md

-Observation of people accepting the coupon
+1. Observation of people accepting the coupon

-By plotting histogram of coupon accepted w.r.t to passanger, weather condition, large number of coupons where accepted with passanger is alone and weather is sunny. (passenger.png and weather.png)
+1.1 By plotting histogram of coupon accepted w.r.t to passanger, weather condition, and destination large number of coupons were accepted with passanger is alone, destination is not urgent and weather is sunny. (passenger.png, destination.png and weather.png)
-Coupon accept rate doesn't change much w.r.t to gender as observed in gender.png
+1.2 Coupon accept rate doesn't change much w.r.t to gender as observed in gender.png

-Observation of people accepting "coffee house" coupon.
+2. Observation of people accepting "coffee house" coupon.

-If a coffee house is near, probablity of accepting the coffee house coupon is more. (coffee.png)
+2.1 If a coffee house is near, probablity of accepting the coffee house coupon is more. (coffee.png)